adammmmm/hitless-key-rollover/README.md

 ### Limitations

 It doesn't currently support devices in different time-zones.
-To support that it would have to create different templates for each device because junos automatically sets the UTC offset in start-time to the configured system time-zone.
+To get that to work it would have to create different templates for each device because junos automatically sets the UTC offset in start-time to the configured system time-zone, and it isn't configurable.

 ---